mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 ## Q: How to determine the cause of GetNext timeout based on the exit status of data preprocessing?

 A: When using the data sinking mode (where `data preprocessing` -> `sending queue` -> `network computing` form the pipeline mode) for training and there is a GetNext timeout error, the data preprocessing module will output status information to help users analyze the cause of the error.
+Users can enable log output through the environment variable `export MS_SUBMODULE_LOG_v={MD:1}`. `channel_name` represents the name of the data channel sent by the host to the device side, `have_sent` represents the total number of data sent to the device, `host_queue` represents the size of the host side queue for the last 10 times, `device_queue` represents the size of the device side queue for the last 10 times, `push_first_start_time` and `push_first_end_time` represent the starting time and the ending time of the first data sent by the host to the device side, and `push_start_time` and `push_end_time` represent the starting time and the ending time of the last 10 data sent by the host to the device side.
 Users can see the following situations in the log, and for the specific reasons and improvement methods, refer to:

 1. When the log output is similar to the following, it indicates that the data preprocessing has not generated any data that can be used for training.

     ```
+    channel_name: 29475464-f51b-11ee-b72b-8feb6783b0c3
-    preprocess_batch: 0;
+    have_sent: 0;
+    host_queue: ;
-    batch_queue: ;
+    device_queue: ;
+          push_first_start_time -> push_first_end_time
+                             -1 -> -1
                 push_start_time -> push_end_time
     ```